microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-07.md

 - Verify the scanning works fine for the registered data sources.
 - Validate the synapse and ADF is integrated with Microsoft purview account
 - Validate the catalog search works fine using Synapse workspace and Microsoft purview portal.
 - Verify the Table Dimension.Employee column "WWI Employee ID" classified with custom classification rule.
 Show the total number of columns classified (Auto or custom) to coach.
-Note: Use employee table in a dedicated sql pool or use product table (productnumber column) in a sample adventure works SQL database.
+Note: Use employee table in a dedicated SQL pool or use product table (productnumber column) in a sample adventure works SQL database.
 - Verify the Label applied to sensitive fields for your registered data sources, validate using catalog search and filtering.
 - Verify the lineage captured for an ADF copy job.